 - Shown Their Work: The Bowie-penned short story that makes up the bulk of the liner notes for 1.
 Outside not only establishes the album's storyline and characters, but also weaves in stories of the grisly "precursors" of the art-crime movement.
 These are mostly Real Life 20th century artists of the True Art Is Incomprehensible school, and often particularly grisly ones at that: Hermann Nitsch, Chris Burden, Damien Hirst, Ron Athey, and Guy Bourdin; Burden had previously inspired the "Heroes" song "Joe the Lion".

-- Spoken Word in Music: Aside from the segues, this is used quite a bit in "The Hearts Filthy Lesson""Paddy, who's been wearing Miranda's clothes?"
+- Spoken Word in Music: Aside from the intro and segues, this is used quite a bit in "The Hearts Filthy Lesson""Paddy, who's been wearing Miranda's clothes?"

 - Title 1: The title was written as 1.
 Outside because it was planned as the first part of a trilogy.